Epigene/beforehand/README.md

 ## Example config
 There are three layers of config:
-1. global, for defaults
+1. global - for defaults
-2. model-specific, which templates to render
+2. model-specific - how to generate the HTML and where to put it
-3. after-init, which records to pre-heat according to config in model
+3. after-init - which records to pre-heat according to config in model

 ### 1. Global config
 Make an initializer and place this inside